TheF1rstPancake/Kvasir/docs/backend.rst

 It also needs the address of your middleware.
 This provides it some flexibility in the event that the address changes.
 This way you don't have to manipulate the source code.

-The configuration also requires your WePay client_id and client_secret.
+The configuration also requires your WePay *client_id* and *client_secret*.
 There are certain WePay API requests that require this info in place of an access token.
 Providing it in the config file lets Kvasir access it when necessary.

+The total list of configuration options is:
+    - **cookie_secret**:        the secret key used to hash cookies set in the browser
+    - **middleware_uri**:       the uri to the middleware which connects to your database
+    - **middleware_secret**:    the secret key used in the `Authorization` header when making requests to the middleware
+    - **client_id**:            your WePay client id
+    - **client_secret**:        your WePay client secret
+    - **ssl**:                  the ssl configuration which includes
+        * *privateKey*:         the name of the file that contains your SSL private key
+        * *certificate*:        the name of the file that contains your SSL certificate

 Generating Secret Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~
 There are a lot of different methods for generating secret keys.

-`Random Key Generator <http://randomkeygen.com/>`_ will do it for you, or you can use Python to quickly genreate key.
+`Random Key Generator <http://randomkeygen.com/>`_ will do it for you, or you can use Python to quickly genreate a key.

 The Python code is:
     >>> import binascii